-"(1) IN GENERAL.-Not later than 180 days after the date of enactment of the FAST Act, the Secretary shall make available an expedited application process or processes available at the request of entities seeking secured loans under the TIFIA program that use a set or sets of conventional terms established pursuant to this section.

-"(2) TERMS.-In establishing the streamlined application process required by this subsection, the Secretary may include terms commonly included in prior credit agreements and allow for an expedited application period, including-

-(A) the secured loan is in an amount of not greater than \$100,000,000;

-"(B) the secured loan is secured and payable from pledged revenues not affected by project performance, such as a tax-backed revenue pledge, tax increment financing, or a system-backed pledge of project revenues; and
+- (f) Streamlined Application Process.-"(1) IN GENERAL.-Not later than 180 days after the date of enactment of the FAST Act, the Secretary shall make available an expedited application process or processes available at the request of entities seeking secured loans under the TIFIA program that use a set or sets of conventional terms established pursuant to this sec- - "(2) TERMS.-In establishing the streamlined application process required by this subsection, the Secretary may include terms commonly included in prior credit agreements and allow for an expedited application period, including- - '(A) the secured loan is in an amount of not greater than \$100,000,000; - '(B) the secured loan is secured and payable from pledged revenues not affected by project

-"(C) repayment of the loan commences not later than 5 years after disbursement.".

-(d) PROGRAM ADMINISTRATION.-Section 605 of title 23, United States Code, is amended(1) by striking "this chapter" each place it appears and inserting "the TIFIA program"; and
+- performance, such as a tax-backed revenue pledge, tax increment financing, or a systembacked pledge of project revenues; and - "(C) repayment of the loan commences not later than 5 years after disbursement.' - (d) Program Administration.-Section 605 of title 23, United States Code, is amended- - (1) by striking "this chapter" each place it appears and inserting "the TIFIA program"; - (2) by adding at the end the following:

-"(f) Assistance to Small Projects.-
+'(f) Assistance to Small Projects.

-"(1) RESERVATION OF FUNDS.-Of the funds made available to carry out the TIFIA program for each fiscal year, and after the set aside under section 608(a)(5), not less than \$2,000,000 shall be made available for the Secretary to use in lieu of fees collected under subsection (b) for projects under the TIFIA program having eligible project costs that are reasonably anticipated not to equal or exceed \$75,000,000.

-"(2) RELEASE OF FUNDS.-Any funds not used under paragraph (1) in a fiscal year shall be made available on October 1 of the following fiscal year to provide credit assistance to any project under the TIFIA program.".
+- "(1) RESERVATION OF FUNDS.-Of the funds made available to carry out the TIFIA program for each fiscal year, and after the set aside under section 608(a)(5), not less than \$2,000,000 shall be made available for the Secretary to use in lieu of fees collected under subsection (b) for projects under the TIFIA program having eligible project costs that are reasonably anticipated not to equal or exceed \$75,000,000. - "(2) RELEASE OF FUNDS.-Any funds not used under paragraph (1) in a fiscal year shall be made available on October 1 of the following fiscal year to provide credit assistance to any project under the TIFIA program.".

-(e) STATE AND LOCAL PERMITS.-Section 606 of title 23, United States Code, is amended in the matter preceding paragraph (1) by striking "this chapter" and inserting "the TIFIA program".
+(e) State and Local Permits.-Section 606 of title 23, United States Code, is amended in the matter preceding paragraph (1) by striking "this chapter" and inserting "the TIFIA program"

-(f) REGULATIONS.-Section 607 of title 23, United States Code, is amended by striking "this chapter" and inserting "the TIFIA program".

-(g) FUNDING.-Section 608 of title 23, United States Code, is amended-

-(1) by striking "this chapter" each place it appears and inserting "the TIFIA program"; and
+- (f) REGULATIONS.-Section 607 of title 23, United States Code, is amended by striking "this chapter" and inserting "the TIFIA program" - (g) FUNDING.-Section 608 of title 23, United States Code, is amended- - (1) by striking "this chapter" each place it appears and inserting "the TIFIA program";